kilahancock-zz/426finalProject/README.md

 # 426finalProject

-This app allows users to rate UNC Computer Science Classes in a Tinder-style fashion.
+This app allows users to rate UNC computer science classes in a Tinder-style fashion.